Hanzhang-lang/ALTER/README.md

 # ALTER: Augmentation for Large-Table-Based Reasoning
-Official implementation of the paper "ALTER: Augmentation for Large-Table-Based Reasoning"
+Official implementation of the paper "ALTER: Augmentation for Large-Table-Based Reasoning" .
+We warmly welcome discussions on table reasoning issues together!☺️

 ## 📝 Paper